Phys767-Spring17/Nbody_pg285/README.md

 # Nbody_pg285
-Use Nbody code from Effective Computation in Physics pg 285
+Use Nbody code from Effective Computation by Scopatz and Huff in Physics pg 285

+import numpy as np
+import time
+import matplotlib.pyplot as plt